DaveAurionix/SimpleEventBus/Readme.md

 ## Overview

-TODO
+A .NET Standard library that glues message-handler classes up to an Azure Service Bus instance.
+It's designed to minimise the amount of code required in applications in order to subscribe to and handle a message.

+### Feature highlights

+* Open source
+* Publish and subscribe to events (and send commands)
+* Support failover with cheap waiting (long request delays yet fail-fast on faulty connection)
+* Immediate and deferred retries
+* Multiple handlers for the same event
+* In-memory and file-based transports for in-process and cross-process tests
+* Azure Service Bus transport with enhanced resilience
+* Dynamic batch size (adjusts automatically to auto-tune for optimum performance for a given desired number of concurrent messages)
+* Flow correlation id automatically across HTTP calls and exchanged messages
+* Command routing configured away from application code

+These are the baseline features.
+More are available in [the Extensions package](https://github.com/GivePenny/SimpleEventBus.Extensions).

 ## Getting started

-TODO - Reference example repositories
+To get started using SimpleEventBus in your own development projects as an event-publisher or subscriber, see the [minimal example](https://github.com/GivePenny/SimpleEventBus.MinimalExample).

+To get started developing and testing this repository, see the next section.

-## Development and testing
+### Development and testing

 This project uses a Visual Studio 2019 solution.
 After checking the project out and opening the solution, no special steps are needed to build it or to run the unit test projects.

 Integration test projects usually run with no extra configuration.
-The only exception is the AzureServiceBusTransport.IntegrationTests project.
-This currently needs a new appsettings.Development.json file created alongside appsettings.json with a connection string in pointing to an Azure Service Bus instance that you have created for development and testing purposes.
+The one exception is the AzureServiceBusTransport.IntegrationTests project.
+This currently needs a new appsettings.Development.json file created alongside appsettings.json with a connection string in it that points to an Azure Service Bus instance that you have created for development and testing purposes.
 Example file contents (the MachineName allows multiple developers to share a Bus but on isolated Topics):

 ```json
 "AzureServiceBusTransport": {